holywen/EC-Dockerfiles/README.md

 ##USAGE:
 ###Build a ElectricFlow Server image
-You'll need to first copy latest ElectricFlow installer into the commanderServer folder, then:
+You'll need to first copy latest ElectricFlow installer into the flowServer folder, then:
 ```
-  cd commanderServer
+  cd flowServer
   ./build.sh
 ```
 ###Run it:
 ```
-  cd commanderServer
+  cd flowServer
   /run.sh
 ```

 ###Build a ElectricFlow Agent image
-You'll need to first copy latest ElectricFlow installer into the commanderServer folder, then:
+You'll need to first copy latest ElectricFlow installer into the flowServer folder, then:
 ```
-  cd commanderAgent
+  cd flowAgent
   ./build.sh
 ```
 ###Run it:
 ```
-  cd commanderAgent
+  cd flowAgent
   ./run.sh
 ```